flycheck/flycheck/doc/news/flycheck-0.17-released.rst

 - Flycheck does not longer attach syntax checker processes to the buffer anymore, improving compatibility with Tabbar Mode (:issue:`298`).
-- The :flyc:checker:`emacs-lisp` and :flyc:checker:`emacs-lisp-checkdoc` syntax
+- The :flyc-checker:`emacs-lisp` and :flyc-checker:`emacs-lisp-checkdoc` syntax
   checkers do not visit the file being checked anymore, to avoid unintended side effects from unsafe local variables, etc. (:issue:`319`)
 - When a buffer changes while being checked, Flycheck immediately re-checks the